Tclewis/ClarityAssessment/README.md

 In the case of a failed send, the program will retry up to 3 times with a 3 second pause between tries.
 If all 3 tries are unsuccessful, you will receive a popup notification of the failure and the sending is cancelled.

 Successful sends will also generate a success popup.
+Be sure to check your spam folder for the email.
+In testing my spam filter was always catching it.

 Thanks!